Updated February 2015

 What additional opportunities are available to me?

 Federal customers whose utilities have area-wide contracts through GSA (e.g., Idaho Power), may be able to take advantage of 3rd-party financed energy efficiency projects called utility energy services contracts (UESCs).
-Information is available on GSA's Energy Center of Expertise Library Page.
+Information is available in GSA's Energy Division Library.
 Federal facilities should contact their account executive to determine the level of each utility's participation.

 NOTE: Energy efficiency funds and demand response programs are updated at least annually.